practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

     spawn a shell but will pass the elements directly as the `ARGV` of the exec'ed process.
     Always do this.

-Finally, if you enjoyed these exercises then you should try to implement some of the other process spawning primitives I mentioned.
-With Rubyspec as your guide you can try re-implementing just about anything with confidence.
-Doing so will surely give you a better understanding of how process spawning works in Ruby, or any Unix environment.
+Finally, if you enjoyed these exercises, try to implement some of the other process spawning primitives I mentioned.
+With RubySpec as your guide, you can try reimplementing just about anything with confidence.
+Doing so will surely give you a better understanding of how process spawning works in Ruby--or any Unix environment.

 Please leave a comment and share your code if you implement some pure-Ruby versions of these spawning methods.
 I'd love to see them!